-We live in a so-called “golden age of TV,” so many families in America and worldwide gather around a TV set at night.
-Staying awake to catch ‘just one more episode’ is a common refrain, and many people sleep with a TV still running for ambient noise.
+We live in a “golden age of TV,” so many families gather around the TV.
+Staying awake to catch ‘one more episode’ is a common refrain, and many people sleep with the TV running for ambient noise.

-There’s no denying some theoretical advantages to sleeping with a TV on.
-The background noise will prevent your brain from focusing on other sounds that would potentially disturb your sleep, especially if you’re used to living in a noisy city.
+There’s no denying the advantages of sleeping with a TV on.
+The background noise prevents the brain from focusing on sounds that could disturb your sleep, especially in a noisy city.

-Try switching visual entertainment to audio, such as a radio, audiobook, or podcast.
-A white noise machine can provide ambient noise, as will a fish tank – and watching fish also helps you sleep.
-Reading, meditation, and ASMR can also relax you enough for sleep.
+Try switching visual entertainment to audio, like a radio, audiobook, or podcast.
+A white noise machine, like a fish tank, provides ambient noise.
+Also, watching fish helps you fall asleep.

 Is It Bad To Fall Asleep with Your TV On?

-Alas, there are also numerous risk factors that you may not be aware of.
-If you’re regularly sleeping with the TV on, side effects can include:
+Alas, if you regularly sleep with the TV on, the side effects include:

-- The steady accrual of sleep debt, especially if you’re distracted by the TV and watching when you should be sleeping.
+- The steady accrual of sleep debt, especially when watching TV when you should be sleeping.

 - Weight gain due to exposure to blue light.